 A highly targeted form of phishing, spear phishing works to target a specific individual with personal knowledge obtained through research.
 Unlike mass email phishing attacks, a spear-phishing attack is more likely to address the victim by name and include requests that closely mirror the user's typical activities.
 These emails are much harder to detect and may appear to come from an executive within the company.

 By impersonating a brand that a victim already interacts with, attackers are more likely to entice an immediate reaction.
-An attacker may target your customers by impersonating your brand or your employees by impersonating brands you interact with as a business.
+An attacker may target your customers by impersonating your brand or your employees by pretending to be other brands you interact with as a business.
 Some of the most frequently impersonated brands include Microsoft, PayPal, Adobe, DHL Shipping, FedEx, and well-known banks.
 More targeted attacks may appear to come from third-party companies your organization does business with.
 Brand impersonators may use email, download recommendations, or account updates to get victims on the hook.

 Business Email Compromise (BEC)